Quantum-like modeling of the order effect in decision making: POVM viewpoint on the Wang-Busemeyer QQ-equality

 POVM stands for 'Positive operator-valued measure'.
-More precisely, it is the measurement operators $\{ E_a \}$ which form a complete set of Hermitian non-negative operators.
+More precisely, it is the set of measurement operators $\{ E_a \}$ (called effects) that form a complete set of Hermitian non-negative operators.
 It means that it has the following properties: \begin{enumerate} \item $E_a=E^{\dag};$ \item $\bra{\phi} E_a\ket{\phi}\ge 0$ for all vectors $\ket{\phi}$ \item $ \sum_a E_a = 1$ \end{enumerate}